Academic Building SC 217

 Fairfield CT 06825

 Biology is the scientific study of life in all its many diverse and marvelous forms.
-If you find it appealing to learn how living organisms as diverse as amoebae, mushrooms, orchids, horseshoe crabs, bats, and humans function, then you should consider majoring in Biology at Sacred Heart University.
+If you find it appealing to learn how living organisms as diverse as yeast, mushrooms, frogs, horseshoe crabs, zebrafish, finches, chickens, gibbons, and humans function, then you should consider majoring in Biology at Sacred Heart University.
 The Biology program offers students exciting learning experiences and opens doors for future career and personal development including:

 The Biology Department designed its curriculum to reflect the complexity and diversity of the living world.
 Its graduate will be conversant with the cellular and molecular basis of life, the design and functioning of individual organisms and the ecological interactions of organisms.